Episcopal High School (Alexandria, Virginia): Origins

-In 1840, Episcopal's student body tripled in size to accommodate more than 100 boys.
-It continued to grow until the Civil War, when it closed immediately after Union Army forces occupied Alexandria in 1861.
+Episcopal continued to grow until the Civil War, when it closed immediately after Union Army forces occupied Alexandria in 1861.
 Some 500 students served as soldiers in the war, many like Rev. Pendleton (who became a brigadier general) for the Confederacy.
+The Pendleton Hall at Episcopal has a memorial to the 68 student/alumni who died fighting for the Confederacy.
 For the next five years, school buildings served as part of a large hospital for Union troops.
 Poet Walt Whitman served as a nurse in the hospital.
 The school reopened in 1866.

+20th century

 Under the direction of Launcelot Minor Blackford (principal, 1870–1913), the school initiated a modern academic curriculum as well as pioneered interscholastic team sports in the South, including football, baseball, and track.
+Recognizing the need to improve its facilities, the school also undertook an aggressive building program that formed the foundation for the present-day campus.

+In 1888, Episcopal adopted black and blue as school colors, but after losing few games and the visitor claiming that "EHS had been beaten black and blue", the school changed colors to maroon and black.

-EHS competes against Woodberry Forest School in the longest-running consecutive high-school football rivalry in the South and one of the oldest in the United States.
+Episcopal competes against Woodberry Forest School in the longest-running consecutive high-school football rivalry in the South and one of the oldest in the United States.
 Beginning in 1900, every fall the Maroon and the Woodberry Forest Tigers have competed on the football field.
 The location of the game alternates each year; it is either in Orange or Alexandria.

-Recognizing the need to improve its facilities, the school also undertook an aggressive building program that formed the foundation for the present-day campus.
+The school yearbook, Whispers, has been published since 1903.

-During this era, Episcopal also instituted its Honor Code, one of the oldest among secondary schools.
+The Honor Code has served as a foundation of the EHS community since its inception.
+Episcopal instituted its Honor Code, one of the oldest among secondary schools.
 A committee of students and faculty members promotes understanding of the code and handles violations.

-The Honor Code has served as a foundation of the EHS community since its inception.
+E. Digby Baltzell's book The Protestant Establishment identified Episcopal as one of the "select sixteen" boarding schools in the United States.